 The Terms and Conditions of the Notes will be governed by, and construed in accordance with Belgian law.
 No assurance can be given as to the impact of any possible judicial decision or change to the laws of Belgium or administrative practice after the date of this Base Prospectus.
 Any such changes in law may include, but are not limited to, the implementation of a variety of statutory resolution and loss-absorption tools, which may affect the rights of holders of securities issued by the Issuer, including the Notes.
-Such tools may include the ability to write off sums otherwise payable on such securities (see risk factor "Noteholders may be required to absorb losses in the event the Issuer becomes non-viable or were to fail" on page [44] of this Base Prospectus for further details).
+Such tools may include the ability to write off sums otherwise payable on such securities (see risk factor "Noteholders may be required to absorb losses in the event the Group becomes non-viable or were to fail" -above for further details).